 The office of the Colonial Secretary was located in William Street from the 1860s until 1889, when it moved to the then newly constructed William Street wing of the Treasury Building.
 Today, the Heritage Hotel is situated on this largely forgotten site from which Queensland was once administered.

 From the start the Colonial Secretary’s responsibilities covered policing, immigration, defence, health and education.
-The office was known as the ‘everything else’ department, in other words all other responsibilities not administered by the Attorney General or the Colonial Treasurer.
-These would change in the coming decades with the establishment of new departments such as the Crown Lands Office; the Board of Education; Public Lands and Works and the Surveyor-General’s Department.
-Despite this the Colonial Secretary’s office remained central to the administration of Queensland, as shown in the budget of 1884-85 when, out of a £2,800,000 expenditure, the Colonial Secretary was responsible for one sixth of the amount equalling £48,000.
+The office was known as the ‘everything else’ department, in other words responsible for everything not administered by the Attorney General or the Colonial Treasurer.
+This would change in the coming decades with the establishment of new departments such as the Crown Lands Office; the Board of Education; Public Lands and Works and the Surveyor-General’s Department.
+Despite this, the Colonial Secretary’s office remained central to the administration of Queensland, as shown in the budget of 1884-85 when, out of a £2,800,000 expenditure, the Colonial Secretary was responsible for one sixth of the amount, a figure equalling £48,000.
 Only Public Works had a larger budget.

 Beginning with Robert Herbert, the Colonial Secretary was also often Premier.
 Between 1860 and 1888 all but two of the Premiers also held the role of Colonial Secretary.
 Those two were Mackenzie in 1867/68 and Thorn in 1876/77.
-By 1884 Griffith, as Premier, wanted less ministerial responsibilities and felt the Colonial Secretary’s role should also change.
+By 1884, Samuel Griffith as Premier wanted less ministerial responsibilities and felt the Colonial Secretary’s role should also change.
 As a result, in 1886 the position of Colonial Secretary was split with a new ministerial position of Chief Secretary created to have responsibility for overseas affairs and the Colonial Secretary, renamed the Home Secretary in 1896, responsible for home affairs.
 The office itself was relocated to the Treasury Building when the first stage of that building was completed in 1889.

 Some of the Queensland politicians who served as Colonial Secretary and in a few cases also Premier include:

-Sir Robert Herbert Colonial Secretary and Premier 1859 – 1866
+Sir Robert Herbert: Colonial Secretary and Premier, 1859 – 1866

-Sir Arthur Palmer Colonial Secretary 1867 – 1868; Premier & Colonial Secretary 1870 – 1874
+Sir Arthur Palmer: Colonial Secretary, 1867 – 1868; Premier & Colonial Secretary, 1870 – 1874

-Thomas McIlwraith Premier & Colonial Secretary 1882 – 1883
+Thomas McIlwraith: Premier & Colonial Secretary, 1882 – 1883

-Sir Harold Tozer Colonial Secretary 1890 – 1896; Home Secretary 1896 – 1998
+Sir Horace Tozer: Colonial Secretary, 1890 – 1896; Home Secretary 1896 – 1998.

 Scott, J; Laurie, R; Stevens, B; Weller, P (2001) Creating the Colonial Secretary’s Office: Bowen, Herbert and Moriarty.
 The Engine Room of Government 1859 – 2001.
-University of Queensland Press
+University of Queensland Press.